Prevention and Treatment

 of Bladder and Prostate Cancer

-Prostate Cancer – Screening and Early Detection Are Crucial
+Prostate Cancer – Early Detection is Crucial

 Treatment for bladder cancer depends on how far the cancer has penetrated and the degree of differentiation of the tumour.
 Treatment usually begins with transurethral resection (TUR) of the tumour.
 Starting this treatment early can significantly improve recovery chances.
 In some cases, this treatment removes the tumour completely.
 This procedure is also used to determine the degree of malignancy and the depth of invasion.